-The cultural exchange takes place everywhere, in classroom discussions, in dorms, in the dinning halls, in the Gym, on the bus to the shopping mall etc… But last week there was a special program, World Around U or the International Students Festival as it is common among the students.
+The cultural exchange takes place everywhere, in classroom discussions, in dorms, in the dinning halls, in the Gym, on the bus to the mall etc… But last week there was a special program, World Around U or the International Students Festival as it is known among students.
 It was a fun event.
 Tables were set up in front of Schaffer Library.

-Every country represented on Union campus was given a table to put on display their countries’ flags as well as any thing unique about their cultural.
-The Office for the International Students had also allocated a budget for food.
+Every country represented on campus was given a table to put on display their countries’ flags as well as anything unique about their culture.
+The Office for International Students had also allocated a budget for food.
 Most of the students used the budget to cook one or two cuisines that are traditionally popular in their countries.
-I enjoyed some Indian food, but I was busy taking pictures and getting to know other students and learn about their countries.
+I enjoyed some Indian food as I took pictures and got to know other students and learn about their countries.

-The event concluded with some great African music and drum performed by the Union’s African Students Association.
+The event concluded with some great African music and drums performed by the Union’s African Students Association.